 In the user interview, we spoke to MagicPod CEO, Ito, and LY Corporation.

 We spoke about a wide variety of matters, including actual use cases and the deciding factors in their selection.

-LINE Fukuoka Corporation - Company Overview
+LY Corporation - Company Overview

 We are involved in a variety of operations as the second base of the LINE Group in Japan.
 These include the "development" of LINE and its related services, "creative" work such as illustration, packing and design, "operations" such as quality control that enhance the user experience, screening and customer care operations, and "business planning" to enable the planning and execution of new projects that can create new value.